b9chris/flxhr-jquery-packed/README.md

 You can also opt to include the flxhr code only if cors is not supported, using `$.getScript()`.
 This adds the time of an extra round-trip to legacy browsers like IE9 and below, but saves initialization code for browsers like IE10 Chrome.

+You could also use the browser's User-Agent to determine whether to deliver a single minified file that does or does not include flxhr, but there is a risk your User-Agent list doesn't match reality (for example as newer browsers are released) and you end up with a broken site for some users.
+Not a reason to avoid the User-Agent route, just a reason to get the UA whitelist right and be vigilant about it.